Millipedes and Millipede Control

 - LamdaStar UltraCap 9.7 or Cyper WSP work well, sprayed 3 feet out, along the foundation and 3 ft. up the exterior wall as well as sprayed around the entry points, like doors and windows.
 LambdaStar Ultra Cap 9.7 does not leave a visilble residue, Cyper WSP, as a wettable powder does leave a visible residue, which is noticible against darker surfaces.

-- Use CB Invader HPX, sprayed around doors and windows and other places where these pests may enter premises is another choice to spray in the smallest of cracks and crevices because it has a crack and crevice tip.
+- For spot treatments: Use CB Invader HPX, sprayed around doors and windows and other places where these pests may enter premises is another choice to spray in the smallest of cracks and crevices because it has a crack and crevice tip.
 Repeat treatment of this aerosol once a month.